stephengold/jme3-utilities/README.md

   + Tom Ruen

-I am grateful to JFrog, Google, and Github for providing free hosting for the jme3-utilities project and many other open-source projects.
+I am grateful to JFrog, Google, and Github for providing free hosting for the Jme3-utilities Project and many other open-source projects.

-I'm also grateful to Amber (for lending me one of her microphones) and finally my dear Holly, for keeping me sane.
+I'm also grateful to Quinn (for lending me one of their microphones) and finally my dear Holly, for keeping me sane.

-If I've misattributed anything or left anyone out, please let me know so I can correct the situation.
+If I've misattributed anything or left anyone out, please let me know so I can correct the situation: sgold@sonic.net